 When you’re making these cookies, make sure to use the spoon-and-level method of measuring flour.

 This means that you stir the flour with a spoon to aerate it, and then spoon flour into the measuring cup.
 Level it off with the flat side of a knife before pouring into your mixing bowl.
-(You can also check out this King Arthur Flour post for a helpful step-by-step video.)

 Of course, if you have a digital scale, that is the best way to bake accurately.
 (And you don’t even need to get out your measuring cups!)
 There are both ounce and gram measurements in the recipe below.